scubamuc/wiki-md/NEXTCLOUD.snap--SMTPSTREAM_allow_selfsigned.md

 ## Allow Selfsigned SMTP

-## Nextcloud is in the DMZ connecting to an Exchange server through a NAT loopback
+### Nextcloud is in DMZ connecting to an Exchange server through a NAT loopback requiring SSL with self signed certificate.

 Edit config.php and add following section: